-Figure 11.12 - The Four Rs are the key elements of Trauma-Informed Care
+The Four Rs of Trauma Informed Care

 Applying TIC to real-world settings begins with a child's first contact with a program, institution, or service system.
 It requires a comprehensive and multi-pronged effort involving the many adults in children's lives.
 For example, in a school or afterschool program, TIC means increasing trauma-related knowledge and skills among program facilitators, school administrators, bus drivers, food service workers, classroom assistants, administrative staff, volunteers, teachers, leadership, special education professionals, school social workers and psychologists, families, and anyone else who comes into contact with children.
 However, increasing trauma knowledge is only one aspect of TIC, which also means that the individuals who care for children must be able to: